 We need to revive basic awareness regards food and diet, by tuning in and re-learning to understand our body signals and intelligence so that we are not totally at the mercy of so-called experts, who are not infallible.
 In fact, they are folks currently in the process of figuring out the governing dynamics behind that which modern science cannot explain.

 This subtle science is explained in a 5,000 year old comprehensive text called Ayurveda, a body of knowledge so complete and profound, which gives us a rational and complete understanding of the dynamics of health and disease.
 Ayurveda is a universal science of healthcare, with origins in the Indian subcontinent.
 It has been preserved and practiced for over five millennia.
-I welcome you to discover the higher scientific secrets of health and wellbeing with me, when I visit the Samhita Yoga Thailand center in September.
+I welcome you to discover the higher scientific secrets of health and wellbeing with me.

 Always with you in holistic health and happiness,